California High-Speed Rail: Funding history

 In February 2025, the FRA under Transportation Secretary Sean P. Duffy of the Trump-Vance administration ordered a compliance review of the project.
 Its goal was to determine whether the Authority has been non-compliant with stipulations in agreements between the FRA and the High-Speed Rail Authority, which were accompanying two major federal grants.
 In June 2025, the FRA released a report on its compliance review, concluding that the Authority has been non-compliant with the grant agreements and thus recommended the termination of those grants, totaling federal obligations of around $4 billion.
 The report claimed that minimal progress has been made on the project, ridership forecasts have been sharply reduced, project deadlines missed, and that there was no viable path for the IOS to be in revenue service by 2033 given a $7 billion funding shortfall just for that segment.
 In its formal response, the Authority rejected the validity of the findings such as on minimal progress, citing 54 completed structures and 60 mi of completed guideway as well as the completed Caltrain electrification.
 The rail authority further contended that the FRA under the Biden-Harris administration executed the $3 billion IIJA-grant just eight-months prior when faced with the same factual basis, and that the findings were politically predetermined given a series of prior critical public statements by President Trump and Secretary Duffy.
 In April 2025, the administration further cancelled $175 million for grade separation, over-crossing and design work.
 The state of California challenged its legality, calling the decision "illegal".

 On July 16, 2025, Acting FRA Administrator Drew Feeley issued the final decision to terminate two federal grant agreements under FY10 and IIJA, which had carried a remaining federal commitment of $4 billion, marking the second attempt of an administration under Trump to cancel federal funding awarded to CAHSR.
 In response, the state of California under Governor Gavin Newsom filed a lawsuit with the U.S. District Court in Sacramento in the Ninth Circuit seeking declaratory and injunctive relief, alleging that the move from the federal government was a "petty, political retribution, motivated by President Trump’s personal animus".
+In December 2025, the state dropped its lawsuit challenging the funding rescission, and opted to move forward with the project independently, without a federal funding partner.

-In September 2025, the California State Legislature voted to extend the state cap-and-trade program from 2030 to 2045, under the rebranded name "cap-and-invest".
+Meanwhile in September 2025, the California State Legislature voted to extend the state cap-and-trade program from 2030 to 2045, under the rebranded name "cap-and-invest".
 The previous appropriation from 2014, which saw 25 percent of revenue given to high-speed rail, was changed into instead prioritizing $1 billion annually for the project ahead of other uses of the fund.
 According to the CEO of the high-speed rail authority, this guarantees full funding for the 171 mi initial operating segment from Merced to Bakerfield.
 The stable funding guarantee allows the Authority to borrow against that future annual income, so that funding flows do not limit the pace of construction.